 Considering that our intelligence is fixed and machine intelligence is growing, it is only a matter of time before machines surpass us unless there’s some hard limit to their intelligence.
 We haven’t encountered such a limit yet.

-Finally, this is a good analogy for understanding exponential growth.
+This is a good analogy for understanding exponential growth.
 While machines can seem dumb right now, they can grow quite smart, quite soon.